oriolventu/Assignments/README.md

 **Assignment 1 - Python Basics**
 This assignment is designed to help you get comfortable with the basics of Python.
 Through a series of exercises, you’ll explore essential programming concepts, including mathematical operations, data structures, conditional logic, loops, and functions.

-**Exercise 1: Greeting Message**
+  - **<u>Exercise 1: Greeting Message</u>**
     This first exercise introduces you to displaying basic messages in Python.
 It helps you understand how to print text to the screen, an essential part of interacting with users.

-**Exercise 2: Basic Arithmetic Operations**
+  - **Exercise 2: Basic Arithmetic Operations**
     In this exercise, you’ll work with numerical values and perform basic arithmetic operations.
 It’s a step towards understanding how variables and math operations work in Python.

-**Exercise 3: Personalized Greeting**
+  - **Exercise 3: Personalized Greeting**
     Here, you’ll use variables to create personalized messages.
 This exercise shows the value of variables when you need to adapt messages or data to specific inputs.

-**Exercise 4: List of Universities**
+  - **Exercise 4: List of Universities**
     This exercise introduces lists in Python, a data structure that allows you to store and access multiple elements.
 You’ll learn how to handle collections of items and access specific       elements within a list.

 **Exercise 5: Dictionary of Student Info**
 This exercise involves dictionaries, a key data structure for organizing information in key-value pairs.
 You’ll practice creating and accessing data in a dictionary, which is useful for managing structured data.